KazMat1/lec-todo/README.md

 # Get started
 *you can change a value within {} as you like*
 ## step of project
-### step 1 build a environment
+### step1: build a environment
 - open your terminal and copy and paste below
 ```
 {your_directory} $ curl -s "https://laravel.build/{app_name}" | bash
 ```

-- if you finished, move directory and build a container of docker
+- if you finished, move directory and build containers of the docker
 ```
 $ cd {app_name}
 {app_name} $ ./vendor/bin/sail up -d
 ```
-### step 2 run laravel in docker
+### step2: run laravel in the docker
 - after you built a dev environment, you run built-in server while running containers
 ```
 {app_name} $ ./vendor/bin/sail up -d